 Finally Satan was cast out of heaven, but he had not given up on his campaign against God.
 The controversy was continued on this earth.
 In the form of a serpent he tricked Eve into accepting his distorted view about God's character.
 The Bible says, "Now the serpent was more subtil than any beast of the field which the LORD God had made.
 And he said unto the woman, Yea, hath God said, Ye shall not eat of every tree of the garden?
 And the woman said unto the serpent, We may eat of the fruit of the trees of the garden: But of the fruit of the tree which is in the midst of the garden, God hath said, Ye shall not eat of it, neither shall ye touch it, lest ye die."
-(Genesis 3:1-3) At this point, Eve innocently and completely together.
-In this concept God is not an individual, but rather a group of three individuals, or a committee.

-Again, I would like to refer you to point number four in the Athanasian Creed.
+(Genesis 3:1-3) At this point, Eve innocently and completely believed that God loved her with all His heart.
+She Again, I would like to refer you to point number four in the Athanasian Creed.
 It says, "Neither confounding the persons; nor dividing the substance."
 The term, "nor dividing the substance" has direct reference to what is termed "Tritheism."
 According to orthodox Trinitarians, Tritheism divides the substance of God into three separate beings, which would be three gods, hence it is labeled Tritheism.
 Notice the following definition of the "orthodox Trinity" in which the definition of Tritheism is brought out.